Bugatti-MarcinCLI-json/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

 ![Screenshot of an Azure Stack Hub Deployment Taxonomy.](images/Hands-onlabstep-by-step-AzureStackimages/media/image69.png "Azure Stack Hub deployment")

-1. Within the Remote Desktop session to **AzSHOST-1**, start Internet Explorer and navigate to <https://adminportal.local.azurestack.external>.
+1. Within the Remote Desktop session to **AzSHOST-1**, start a browser and navigate to <https://adminportal.local.azurestack.external> or use the desktop icons.

 2. When prompted, sign in with the **AzSHOperator** you created when following the **Before the hands-on lab guide**.